Skip to main content

 The Hormonal Echo

 The HPA axis sits at the top of the endocrine hierarchy.
 Its chronic activation sends disruptive ripples down to other essential hormonal systems, particularly the thyroid and gonads.
 An individual can feel the effects of this as fatigue, low motivation, and a diminished sense of vitality.
-A comprehensive wellness evaluation must assess this hormonal echo to understand the full scope of on an employee’s biology.
+A comprehensive wellness evaluation must assess this hormonal echo to understand the full scope of workplace stress on an employee’s biology.

 What are the key hormonal systems affected?
 The thyroid and gonadal axes are particularly vulnerable to the influence of chronic stress.